t) Provisions, contingent assets and contingent liabilities

 a) Foreign currency risk

 The Company is exposed to foreign exchange risk arising from foreign currency transactions, primarily with respect to the USD, EURO, GBP and JPY .
-Foreign exchange risk arises from recognized assets and liabilities denominated in a currency that is not the functional currency of the Company.
+Foreign exchange risk arises from recognised assets and liabilities denominated in a currency that is not the functional currency of the Company.
 Considering the volume of foreign currency transactions, the Company has taken forward contracts to manage its exposure.
 The Company does not use forward contracts and swaps for speculative purposes.

 c) Price risk